 [S] Evolutionary Economic Simulation

 RA-S organizes sessions at the annual EAEPE conferences and provides the opportunity for researchers working on/with evolutionary computational simulations to meet and exchange ideas.
 Special attention is given to interdisciplinary approaches addressing the evolution of economic agents and institutions in non-equilibrium processes under bounded rationality and social learning.
-In particular, we look for contributions offering new insights to collective action problems in the context of the long-run sustainability and interactions between nature, society and economy.
+In particular, we look for contributions offering new insights to collective action problems in the context of the long-run sustainability and interactions between environment, society and economy.
 Through the use of approaches from evolutionary economics and complex adaptive systems, we want to shed light on problems such as:

-- evolutionary macroeconomics: endogenous money, investment-finance interlinkages, stock-flow consistency, endogenous business cycles, structural change, bubbles and crashes;
+- evolutionary macroeconomics: endogenous money, investment-finance interlinkages, stock-flow consistency, endogenous business cycles, bubbles and crashes;

 - societal transformation: individual and social choices, multi-level governance, evolution of cooperation, institutional structures and life-cycles, power and transformation;

-- culture-environment co-evolution: consumption dynamics, socioeconomic change, innovation and sociotechnical change, sustainability transition, socioecological transformation.
+- culture-environment co-evolution: consumption dynamics, socioeconomic and -technical change, sustainability transition, socioecological transformation.

 Of course, we are also happy to discuss the development of the method as such in a critical way.